 Pork Roast with Spicy Peanut Sauce

-Pork Roast with Spicy Peanut Sauce is an easy low-carb dinner to make in the slow cooker or the Instant Pot.
+Pork Roast with Spicy Peanut Sauce is a tasty low-carb or Keto dinner that’s easy to make in the slow cooker or the Instant Pot.

 It’s true that I never liked peanut butter sandwiches when I was a kid (and still don’t) but I love recipes using peanut butter, especially if the recipe has a spicy Asian twist to it.
 This Low-Carb Pork Roast with Spicy Peanut Sauce is a recipe I came up with about five years ago when I had a pork sirloin roast I wanted to cook, I had a lot of work to do, and I was craving peanut butter.

 I enjoyed a couple of slices of the roast pork for dinner, and the next day I diced up some of the leftover meat and ate it inside lettuce leaves, and I thought it was great both ways.
 Now flash forward a few years, and I still love the recipe and thought I could improve on the photos.
-And I know that in 2017 someone is going to ask about making this in the Instant Pot (affiliate link), so I’m going to add some pressure cooker directions for this favorite way to cook pork roast just for those of you who’d like to make this recipe in the pressure cooker instead.
+And I know that some of you might think about making this in the Instant Pot (affiliate link), so I’m going to add some directions for this favorite way to cook pork roast just for those of you who’d like to make this recipe in the Instant Pot instead.

 This time I cut the pork roast into some pieces to brown it, and also cooked it in my Crock-Pot Casserole Crock Mini (affiliate link), a flatter, oval shaped slow cooker that gives a you more surface area so more of the meat is covered with sauce when it cooks.
 But you can make this in any smallish slow cooker you have and it will work beautifully.